Skip to content

 ssl_cert: ''

-After setting the values in the .yaml file, you can run the agent as:
+After setting the values in the .yaml file, you can run the agent with the following command:

 $ docker run -v {ABSOLUTE_PATH_TO_YAML}:/root/.faraday/config/dispatcher.yaml faradaysec/faraday_agent_dispatcher --token={TOKEN}